 Voter Registration Deadline: 21 days before Election Day in-person, online, or by mail

-Early Voting is available in Kansas, the dates depend on the county, but must be available from October 27 to November 2.
+Early Voting is available in Kansas, the dates depend on the county, but may run from 20 days before the election until the day before the election.
 Contact your county elections office for more details on dates and locations.

 Kansas’ Safe at Home program provides survivors of domestic violence, sexual assault, trafficking, and stalking a confidential address for voter registration.
 Learn more here.